 Objectives: To aggregate findings from the baseline assessment.
 To determine or reinforce the vision for the desired culture.
 To formulate a plan and strategy for achieving that vision.

 Now that you have a good sense of what exists within the current culture, it’s time to start shaping the future culture.
 What do you want the culture to look like and what are the gaps between today’s culture and that vision?
 What strengths or weaknesses emerged from your initial assessment of the existing culture?
 Where do you want to go from here?
-It’s time to create your plan and develop your strategy for cultivating a strong company culture.
+It’s time to create your plan to change organizational culture and develop longterm strategy for keeping a strong company culture.

 An important thing to keep in mind is your communication and visibility with your employees.
 You’ve had conversations with many, if not all, of them by this point.
 They’ve given you excellent insight into your existing company culture and you’ve begun to strengthen a sense of trust with them.
 This gives your culture cultivation some excellent momentum, but also a sense of urgency and impetus to make visible, meaningful changes.
 Your co-workers will want to see *something* happening, now that you’ve been entrusted with their perspectives and insights.
 Be transparent with your process and communicate, communicate, communicate.